Tom and Dave's Tips For Newbies!

 Don't be afraid to ask for help!
 We want everyone to succeed when Matched Betting and all have the same agenda in the sense that we want to put money in YOUR pockets.

-So if there's something you don't understand, or if you just need general guidance on an offer, then get in touch with us on either live chat, facebook, or email, check out the links in 'Got Questions?' below.
+So if there's something you don't understand, or if you just need general guidance on an offer, then get in touch with us on either live chat, facebook, or email.

-There is plenty of tips and advice in the Facebook group too from very helpful members, for example here is Matt's post with his excellent tips when starting matched betting.
+There are plenty of tips and advice in the Facebook group too from very helpful members, so make sure you're in there to keep up to date with what's going on!

 Dave's Tip #1 - Have ID at the ready